 - 6) With the options still open, hold down the [Alt] key.
 The Cancel button will change to a Reset button.
-Click it to reset the levels options. - 7) Levels may also be set using the eyedropper icons to the right.
-Click on the black P P P eyedropper icon.
-With the eyedropper still selected, move your mouse over the darkest pixel you can find in the image. - Tip Having the Info Panel showing can help since it will show the colour values of the pixels your mouse is over.
+Click it to reset the levels options. - 7) Levels may also be set using the eyedropper icons in the bottom right corner.
+Click on the black eyedropper icon.
+With the eyedropper still selected, move your mouse over the darkest pixel you can find in the image.

+Tip Having the Info Palette showing can help since it will show the colour values of the pixels your mouse is over.
 A darker pixel with have lower RGB values.
-If your info panel isn't showing you can turn it on from the Window menu while the Levels options are still showing.